neomjs/neo/buildScripts/README.md

 Make sure to call them on the top-level folder (the one containing the package.json).

-In case you want to pass program options, please use the node based calls instead.
+In case you want to pass program options, use -- before adding options.
 E.g.:
-> node ./buildScripts/buildAll.js -h
+> npm run build-all -- -h

 All programs which are using options also have the visual inquirer interface in place.</br>
 So it is up to you if you prefer adding the options manually (e.g. for adding them into your own CI),</br>